plumvillage/newsletter/src/en/articles/sr-chan-duc--returning-to-lower-hamlet.md

 ## Dharma music

 For Thay, music and poetry were an important part of the practice.
 We did not have any English practice songs when I first came to Plum Village.
 Thay encouraged all his students to write Dharma songs.
 At first we thought we could never write a song but somehow Thay managed to water that seed in us.
 The first song I wrote was before I ordained as a nun.
-It came to me as I was washing dishes in the small, low sink that we had in the kitchen of Cypress Building.
+It came to me as I was washing dishes in the small, low sink that we had in the kitchen of.
 It was *Breathe and you know that you are alive*.
 Thay had been teaching the *Anapanasatti Sutta*.
 When I look at this song, I see that Thay must have taught this sutta in a very colourful and poetic way and I had already heard about Great Master Bamboo Forest (Truc Lam Dai Si) of the 13h Century who told his disciples, “Whenever I pick something up, it is always new”, and that’s what gave rise to the last line of the song.

 ## Taking care of the brothers